 Make sure you pick one for your shape for the most flattering look.

 Italy has over 7000 KM of coastline, most of it easily accessible, therefore packing swimwear is definitely a good idea!

 You can find many styles available in local shops in Italy, but sizes are often tricky (my friends always complaint Italian sizes fits to small and they need to buy 2 sizes up for it it fit!) so I always recommend to bring at least one swimsuit you are sure will suit your shape.

 I always stock up on new swimwear before I go, just to be sure, and love checking out styles and colours like those here, suitable for all shapes.

-I started packing wet bags when my kids arrived and now I am hooked!
+I started packing wet bags like these when my kids arrived and now I am hooked!

 A small dictionary or Italian phrase book